genxnetwork/grape/readme.md

 ```

 Compile Funnel from https://github.com/messwith/funnel with go 1.12+ and make.
 Then one can just use bin/funnel binary.
-This Funnel fork simply adds ‘--privileged’ flag to all task docker commands.
+This Funnel fork simply adds the ‘--privileged’ flag to all task docker commands.
 Without ‘--privileged’ singularity containers do not work inside docker.

 ### Usage